Andromeda Galaxy: Collision with the Milky Way

 The Andromeda Galaxy is approaching the Milky Way at about 110 km per second.
 It has been measured approaching relative to the Sun at around 300 km/s as the Sun orbits around the center of the galaxy at a speed of approximately 225 km/s.
 This makes the Andromeda Galaxy one of about 100 observable blueshifted galaxies.
-Andromeda Galaxy's tangential or sideways velocity concerning the Milky Way is relatively much smaller than the approaching velocity and therefore it is expected to collide directly with the Milky Way in about 2.5-4 billion years.
-A likely outcome of the collision is that the galaxies will merge to form a giant elliptical galaxy or possibly large disc galaxy.
+Andromeda Galaxy's tangential or sideways velocity concerning the Milky Way is uncertain, but estimated to be smaller than the approaching velocity.
+After the sideways velocity was first measured, Andromeda was predicted to collide directly with the Milky Way in about 4 billion years.
+However, later calculations, including a higher sideways velocity measurement from the Gaia (spacecraft) and the effect of other Local Group galaxies found a much lower probability of a merger.

+A likely outcome of the collision would be that the galaxies will merge to form a giant elliptical galaxy or possibly large disc galaxy.
 Such events are frequent among the galaxies in galaxy groups.
-The fate of the Earth and the Solar System in the event of a collision is currently unknown.
+The fate of Earth and the Solar System in the event of a collision is currently unknown.
 Before the galaxies merge, there is a small chance that the Solar System could be ejected from the Milky Way or join the Andromeda Galaxy.

 Amateur observation

-Under most viewing conditions, the Andromeda Galaxy is one of the most distant objects that can be seen with the naked eye (M33 and M81 can be seen under very dark skies).
-The galaxy is commonly located in the sky about the constellations Cassiopeia and Pegasus.
+Under most viewing conditions, the Andromeda Galaxy is one of the most distant objects that can be seen with the naked eye, due to its sheer size.
+(M33 and, for observers with exceptionally good vision, M81 can be seen under very dark skies.)

+The constellation of Andromeda, in which the galaxy is located, is usually found with the aid of the constellations Cassiopeia or Pegasus, which are usually easier to recognize at first glance.

 Andromeda is best seen during autumn nights in the Northern Hemisphere when it passes high overhead, reaching its highest point around midnight in October, and two hours earlier each successive month.
 In the early evening, it rises in the east in September and sets in the west in February.

 From the Southern Hemisphere the Andromeda Galaxy is visible between October and December, best viewed from as far north as possible.
 Binoculars can reveal some larger structures of the galaxy and its two brightest satellite galaxies, M32 and M110.
 An amateur telescope can reveal Andromeda's disk, some of its brightest globular clusters, dark dust lanes, and the large star cloud NGC 206.

-Discovery of the M31 [OIII] emission arc

-STROTTNER-DRECHSLER-SAINTY OBJECT 1, or SDSO-1, a previously unnoticed object nearby and possibly associated with Andromeda Galaxy, was discovered by an amateur astrophotography team composed of Marcel Drechsler, Xavier Strottner, and Yann Sainty, aided by Bray Falls.
-The discovery was announced on January 9, 2023.

-The long filamentary [O III] emission nebulosity object has been "hiding in plain sight" next to one of the most heavily photographed objects in space.
-It was previously unseen because it is very dim, and requires [O III] filters to photograph.

-It is not detected in Hα and has no obvious emissions in X-ray, UV, optical, radio, and IR surveys.

-"The [OIII] emission arc appears very bright in the images - but it is an extremely faint object that can only be adequately visualized by special subtraction techniques, since the signal in the unprocessed condition is almost completely outshone by the light from the galactic halo of M31."